-What are planes of development?
+What are the 4 planes of development?

 Traditional education follows the idea that a child’s development follows a steady, upward path.
-Dr. Montessori had a different theory on how children are able to take in information; that it occurs in distinct upsurges referred to as planes of development.
+Dr. Montessori had a different theory on how children are able to take in information; that it occurs in distinct upsurges referred to as the 4 planes of development.

 Montessori’s methods were designed to take full advantage of each plane of development.
 She observed that children are beckoned by different activities and drawn to the development of new skills when given the proper opportunities.

 What are the four planes of development in Montessori?

 It is a common misconception that there are only three planes of development.
 Many bloggers and researchers tend to leave out the final plane.
 (It is important to note that the human brain isn’t fully developed close to the age of 25 years.)